Skip to content

 Share article

-Bruges, with its historic canals, old town with UNESCO World Heritage status, and picturesque facades, is for many travelers the epitome of a romantic city trip.
+Bruges, with its historic canals, UNESCO World Heritage old town, and picturesque facades, is for many travelers the epitome of a romantic city trip.
 However, not everyone is thrilled with the perfectly restored tourist setting.
-Many complain about high prices, crowded streets, and the feeling of strolling through an open-air museum rather than a vibrant city.
-If Bruges feels too crowded or touristy for you, we have a tip: The Flemish city of Mechelen is an alternative, located between Brussels and Antwerp, offering everything Bruges promises: history, canals, and Belgian charm.
+Many complain about high prices, crowded streets, and the feeling of strolling through an open-air museum rather than a lively city.
+If Bruges feels too crowded or touristy for you, we have a tip: The Flemish city of Mechelen is an alternative located between Brussels and Antwerp, offering everything Bruges promises: history, canals, and Belgian charm.

 Bruges is located in western Belgium, about 15 kilometers from the North Sea, near the French border, and has nearly 120,000 residents.
 The city is part of the Flanders region and belongs to the province of West Flanders.
-Due to its proximity to the coast, its well-preserved old town, and its UNESCO designation, Bruges has become one of the country’s top tourist destinations—especially for day-trippers from France, the United Kingdom, and cruise ships from Zeebrugge.
+Due to its proximity to the coast, its well-preserved old town, and its UNESCO designation, Bruges has become one of the country’s most important tourist destinations–especially for day visitors from France, the United Kingdom, and cruise ships from Zeebrugge.

-Mechelen, with its approximately 90,000 residents, is located further inland, about halfway between Brussels and Antwerp, in the province of Antwerp.
-The city is centrally located in Belgium and is excellently connected due to its position in the economic and political heart of the country—both by train and by car.
+Mechelen, with its approximately 90,000 residents, is located further inland, roughly halfway between Brussels and Antwerp, in the province of Antwerp.
+The city is centrally located in Belgium and is excellently connected due to its position in the country’s economic and political heart–both by train and car.
 Unlike Bruges, which is heavily influenced by tourism, life in Mechelen takes place more off the beaten tourist paths.

 Bruges and Mechelen are about 120 kilometers apart.
-If you want to experience the beauty of Flemish cities but have no desire for crowded old town alleys, expensive accommodations, and tour groups in every street, you should avoid Bruges—at least during the high season.
+If you want to experience the beauty of Flemish cities but have no interest in crowded old town streets, expensive accommodations, and tour groups in every alley, you should avoid Bruges–at least during peak season.
 Mechelen offers a similarly historic setting with gabled houses, canals, and impressive architecture, but without the mass tourism.
-Instead of tourist crowds and souvenir shops, in Mechelen, you experience a normal city with real life, a quieter pace, and noticeably lower prices—all with just as much charm.
+Instead of tourist crowds and souvenir shops, Mechelen offers a normal city with real life, a quieter pace, and noticeably lower prices–all with just as much charm.

 Sint Romboutskathedraal